tariq-eden/grants-process/README.md

 This repository is linked with the RAT board of the repliCATS project management software (Monday) through the following automated proccesses:
 ### GitHub changes to Monday
 - When pull request is opened in *RAT*, create an *item* (in the Data Management group) and sync future changes from GitHub
-- When pushed to main branch of RAT, create an update in Data Management updates
 - When an issue is created in *RAT*, create an *item* (in the Data Management group) and sync future changes from GitHub
 - When an item id is mentioned in a commit to *RAT*, create an update to the relevant item
 - When a comment is created on an issue of *RAT*, create an update in the connected item